Introduction to Mission Control

 # What does Mission Control not do?

 Mission Control's core functions are data exchange and progress tracking.
 As such, it is designed solely as a data repository.
 Mission Control will not generate data by itself.
-It will not create orders or product specifications, nor does it know how to find files or generate production schedules.
+It will not create orders or job specifications, nor does it know how to find files or generate production schedules.
 It does, however, provide the required data models and API interfaces for third party apps to create that information.
 In essence, Mission Control is completely reliant on third party applications and data to make it come to live.

 # Dissecting Mission Control – the data parts

 Mission Control's data model covers a wide range of topics in order to facilitate an end-to-end process for printers.
-To make the data model and API more accessible we have divided it into the following components:
+To make the data model and API more accessible we have divided it into the following six components:

 This part covers everything related to the order of printed goods and the business transaction that lies behind it, such as customer information, payment information, invoicing information, etc. The order is loosely coupled to products via its line items, but apart from this we keep the two independent.